iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

 ### Validation

 Let A be the address that should hold the dust outputs' balances.
-Let S be the sum of all the amounts of all unspent `SigLockedDustAllowanceOutputs` on A. Then, the maximum number of allowed dust outputs on A is S divided by 10,000 and rounded down, i.e. 100 outputs for each 1 Mi deposited.
+Let S be the sum of all the amounts of all unspent `SigLockedDustAllowanceOutputs` on A. Then, the maximum number of allowed dust outputs on A is S divided by 100,000 and rounded down, i.e. 10 outputs for each 1 Mi deposited.
+There is also a cap of 100 dust outputs per address we shouldn't exceed.

 The amount of a `SigLockedDustAllowanceOutput` must be at least 1 Mi.
 Apart from this, `SigLockedDustAllowanceOutputs` are processed identical to `SigLockedSingleOutput`.
 The transaction validation as defined in [Draft RFC-18](https://github.com/luca-moser/protocol-rfcs/blob/signed-tx-payload/text/0000-transaction-payload/0000-transaction-payload.md), however, needs to be adapted.